 During wartime, people are able to do the cruellest things often due to religious beliefs, hate or revenge.
 Unfortunately, this cruelty can also be found on the streets.
 Recently, the news was filled with images of a group of guys beating up a girl—hitting and kicking her in the head while she was already unconscious on the ground.
 They clearly didn’t have any moral or ethical boundaries.

 An aggressor will carefully pick a victim he believes he can easily control.
-A street fighter is not bound by rules and he’s willing to play dirty to win.
-He often has street fighting experience and isn’t afraid to use a weapon of some kind.
-Probably the most frightening character trait is that he’s not afraid to fight at all!
+Rules do not bind a street fighter and he’s willing to play dirty to win.
+He often has street fighting experience and isn’t afraid to use a weapon.
+Probably the most frightening character trait is that he’s not scared to fight at all!
 He is prepared to get hurt and knows no mercy.
 In addition, bystanders like to interfere—maybe even helping the aggressor by kicking the person who’s on the ground.
 Strangely, they never seem eager to help the person who’s getting beaten up.

 Unfortunately, some people seem to doubt Wing Chun’s “weapons and responses” and add ground fighting, high kicks and chokes to their syllabus—all in an attempt to modify the system they once trusted in order to make it “complete”.
 In my opinion, the only things they complete are their personal shortcomings.
 An alpinist who doesn’t trust his climbing gear will surely fall off a cliff and die.
 It’s the same with fighting.
 If you’re not confident that Wing Chun has the solution, you will surely lose the fight.